vagabon-09/Linux/README.md

 # Linux
 In this repository we will learn about Linux commands.
 For using and implimenting those command open your linux command and press `esc` button from your computer and enter `vi`  then enter `file_name.sh`.
 Now you will redirect into mention fill now press`esc + a` for writing command.
-Now after compelet writting progrma press `esc + : + wq` now you will againg redirec to main command prompt.
+Now after complet writting progrma press `esc + : + wq` now you will againg redirec to main command prompt.
 Now for running this file press `sh file_name.sh` it will run whole commands of the file.
 ` ⚠ Please read all the commands very carefully and write it using appropriate spaces and signs.`
 # Linux Commands
 - `mkdir DirectoryName` it use to create Directory.